 “And they can’t let that wealth die with you!
 They’re too afraid of it to let you use it, but they also can’t let themselves lose it.
 So, when a new child is born, they take the Breath from the old king--killing him--and give it to the new one.”

-He sat for a few moments, and then finally he rose, walking across the room.
+Susebron sat for a few moments, and then finally he rose, walking across the room.
 He moved up to the window, staring out at the darkness beyond.

-Siri sat for a few moments, then rose, picking up his board and crossed the room.
+Siri sat for a few moments, then rose, picking up his board and crossing the room.
 She approached him, wearing only her shift.

 “Susebron?” she asked.

 He continued to stare out the window.
 She joined him, careful not to touch him, looking out.
 Colorful lights sparkled the city beyond the wall of the Court of Gods.
-Beyond that, darkness.
+Beyond that was darkness.
 The still sea.

 “Please,” she said, pushing the board into his hands.
 “What is it?”